Nubescope/sinon-mongoose/README.md

 require('sinon');
 require('sinon-mongoose');
 ```
+### With Promises

-First, we recommend to also use `sinon-as-promised` npm to have `resolves` and `rejects` methods on stubs.
+First of all, if you are using Promises we recommend to use [sinon-as-promised][sinon-as-promised-url] npm to have `resolves` and `rejects` methods on stubs.
-The following examples require it.

-### Mock Model

-Suppose we want to test this
+If you want to test this
 ```js
 MongooseModel.find()
   .limit(10)